george-kan/georgekan/content/blog/2021-12-12-estimators/index.markdown

 So we can conclude the following regarding our modelling:
 1. We are assuming that the observed values in the sample are all coming from a Poisson(λ) distribution
-2. We are assuming that The observed values are independent (reasonable assumption for passers-by)
+2. We are assuming that the observed values are independent (reasonable assumption for passers-by)

 Mathematically: $$ X_1, X_2, ..., X_n \sim Pois(\lambda)\ i.i.d. $$ where the Xi correspond to the number of passers-by in the first, second, third...etc. hour.